 The S&P 500 Index is a product of S&P Dow Jones Indices LLC, a division of S&P Global, or its affiliates (“SPDJI”), and has been licensed for use by Great American Life Insurance Company®.
 Standard & Poor’s®, S&P® and S&P 500® are registered trademarks of Standard & Poor’s Financial Services LLC, a division of S&P Global (“S&P”); Dow Jones® is a registered trademark of Dow Jones Trademark Holdings LLC (“Dow Jones”); and these trademarks have been licensed for use by SPDJI and sublicensed for certain purposes by Great American Life.
 Great American Life’s products are not sponsored, endorsed, sold or promoted by SPDJI, Dow Jones, S&P, or their respective affiliates, and none of such parties makes any representation regarding the advisability of investing in such products nor do they have any liability for any errors, omissions, or interruptions of the S&P 500 Index.

 All guarantees based on the claims-paying ability of the issuing company.
-Products issued by Great American Life Insurance Company® and Annuity Investors Life Insurance Company®, members of Great American Insurance Group, Cincinnati, Ohio. © 2020 Great American Life Insurance Company.
+Products issued by Great American Life Insurance Company®, a wholly owned subsidiary of MassMutual. © 2020 Great American Life Insurance Company.
 All rights reserved.
-GAIG.com.